IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 file.
 It would also be useful to supply a path to `cost-model-budgeting-bench` for output of the CSV results, but this is tricky because Criterion supplies the `main` function and does its own argument processing.

+MENTION THE TESTS, ADD STUFF ABOUT ARGUMENTS -- and the other thing about having to add a new entry in builtincostmodel.json manually when you add a new benchmark because of circularity.
+When exactly do you have to do this?